parament-integrator/parament/README.md

 ## Documentation

-The official documentation of Parament is [available here](https://parament.readthedocs.io/en/latest/).
+The official documentation of Parament is [available on Read The Docs](https://parament.readthedocs.io/en/latest/).

+## Try it out

+You can [try Parament](Insert link here) for free, in the cloud, via to Google Colab.

 ## Installation